ahmed-musallam/syrupjs/README.md

 the following values are valid:

 * `click:custom-event`
-* `click:custom-click-event,hover:custom-hover-event`
+* `click:custom-click-event,focus:custom-focus-event`
 * `mouseenter:show-me-the-money, mouseleave:hide-the-money, click:make-mony-blue`

 effectively a comma separated pairs, where each pair is colon-separated.
 The first value of the pair is a native JS event that will be registered to the current element.
 The second is a custom event name to be published when the native Js event is triggered.

-> The native event name is passed to jQuery's [.on](http://api.jquery.com/on/) method
+> The native event name is passed to jQuery's [.on](http://api.jquery.com/on/) method.
+>
+> If an event does not work on a specific element, make sure to test it independently `$(<selector>).on(<event>, console.log)`or read the event documentation to see if the target element has issues with that particular event.
 >
 > Refer to javascript's [native events](https://developer.mozilla.org/en-US/docs/Web/Events) for the complete list.